boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 ### Projects with TypeScript but not JavaScript

-Ah the modern world.
-But for projects that use TypeScipt how many are using TypeScript exclusively?
+Ah the modern world of TypeScript.
+But for projects that are using TypeScipt how many are using TypeScript exclusively?

 Of the 4317 projects using TypeScript only 17 use it without any JavaScript.

-Have to admit, I am a little suprised by that number.
+Have to admit, I am a little surprised by that number.
 While I understand mixing the two is fairly common I would have thought there would be more projects using the new hotness.
 This may however be mostly down to the projects I was able to pull though and a refreshed project list with newer projects may help.

 ### Anyone using CoffeeScript and TypeScript?